Neo-Vorsatz/Libraries/README.md

 This is a collection of libraries/modules I've programmed, often targetted towards electrical or embedded systems engineers.
  # Libraries
  ## DataHandling
-This module is for interpretting and processing data, including time-domain related operations, in C.
+This module is for interpretting and processing data, including time-domain related operations, in C.<br>
+Some functionality this module offers is:
+- Getting the mean, variance and standard deviation of a set of data
+- Getting the cumulative sum of data

  ## Matrices
  This module is for matrix operations in C.<br>